 Norfolk Southern Railway Company

-Reginald Walker (representing the Estate of Harry Walker Jr.) of Macon, Ga. filed suit in the Philadelphia County Court of Common Pleas on Sept.
-11 versus Norfolk Southern Railway Company, of Norfolk, Va.
+Vickers, of Altoona, initially filed suit in the Philadelphia County Court of Common Pleas on April 12, 2018 versus Consolidated Rail Corporation of Philadelphia and Norfolk Southern Railway Company, of Norfolk, Va.

-For a lone count of negligence, the plaintiff is seeking damages in excess of $50,000 plus costs.
+Prior to discontinuance and for one count of FELA violation, the plaintiff was seeking damages in excess of $50,000.

-The defendant is represented by David A. Damico, Jeffrey A. Jackson and Nicole E. Bazzy of Burns White, in Pittsburgh.
+The defendants were represented by T.H.
+Lyda, Nicole E. Bazzy and Daniel J. Hampton of Burns White, in Conshohocken.

 From the Pennsylvania Record: Reach Courts Reporter Nicholas Malfitano at firstname.lastname@example.org